subodhwork21/furniro/README.md

 In this project, I was responsible for handling the entire coding process using **Payload**, a powerful CMS framework.
 While the design was imported from an external source, I integrated it into the application and developed all necessary functionalities, from product browsing to checkout.
 The result is a functional and easy-to-navigate platform built specifically for desktop users.

+### Design Reference

+The design used in this project was sourced from a publicly available Figma file and does not belong to me.
+You can find the original design [here](https://www.figma.com/design/P25eTX8PeHkxDCGIM16F63/eCommerce-Website-%7C-Web-Page-Design-%7C-UI-KIT-%7C-Interior-Landing-Page-(Community)?node-id=1-3&node-type=canvas&t=VwmOYQ4zURZcIDb5-0).

 ## Features

 - **Product Browsing**: Users can explore a variety of furniture products.